Corporate Credit Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first two rows show the transfer from the CC funding account to the CC spending account.
+• Rows 1–2 — The transfer from the CC funding account to the CC spending account.

-• The third row shows the approved authorization amount.
+• Row 3 — The approved authorization amount.
 A 45.00 hold is placed on the CC spending account, so the available balance is 0.00.

-• The fifth and sixth rows show that the 45.00 is immediately transferred back to the CC funding account.
+• Rows 5–6 — The 45.00 is immediately transferred back to the CC funding account.

-• The seventh row shows the settlement from the daily batch file, which arrives before the authorization would have expired.
-The settlement triggers the expiration of the reversal, in the eighth row.
+• Row 7 — The settlement from the daily batch file, which arrives before the authorization would have expired.
+The settlement triggers the expiration of the reversal, in Row 8.

 Merchant credit (Maestro)